1. Do you have any dietary requirements? If you do, what are they and why do you have them?

 4. Can you share any advice for people struggling with the same issue?

 Searching for a restaurant to cater for vegans is always best done in advance of going out to eat with a group of friends or family.
 Checking in advance what options they have can be helpful to know if they have something you like, or to know that they only have a salad and to try somewhere else!
-There are plenty of options for every cuisine and price range, and using apps like Happy Cow can be very useful too if you’re travelling.
+There are plenty of options for every cuisine and price range, and using apps can be very useful too if you’re travelling.